 I, David Lichtenstein began my career as a real estate investor in 1986 with an $89,000 property investment.
 Two years later I began my own real estate company – The Lightstone Group.

-Establishing The Lightstone Group Value Plus REIT (LSVP EIT) in 2006 brought tremendous growth to the Lightstone Group through investments in outlet mall properties.
+Establishing The Lightstone Group Value Plus REIT (LSVP REIT) in 2006 brought tremendous growth to the company through investments in outlet mall properties.
 This empowered investors to create balanced portfolios through investing in stable real estate properties in a diversified manner.
-By December of 2009, David Lichtenstein – me – and the Lightstone Group transferred its portfolio of 22 retail outlets to the Simon Property Group for $2.235 billion.
-Now, remember that my first deal was only for $89,000 twenty years earlier and the intervening years saw Lichtenstein and The Lightstone Group steadily climb from the tens of thousands through the billions in dollar transactions.
-Only in America, as they say.
+By December 2009, we transferred our portfolio of 22 retail outlets to the Simon Property Group for $2.235 billion.
+Now, remember that my first deal was only for $89,000 twenty years earlier.The following years consisted of a steady climb from the tens of thousands tobillion dollar transactions.
+“Only in America”, as they say.

-In 2007, the Lightstone Group closed on the 366-room Crown Plaza Hotel and the adjacent CoCo Key Water Resort for $10-million at auction.
+In 2007, The Lightstone Group closed on the 366-room Crown Plaza Hotel and the adjacent CoCo Key Water Resort for $10 million, at auction.
 As the real estate market inevitably ebbs and flows, I weathered the changes and continued to grow my investments by sticking to a timeless strategy.